k-nuth/docs/content/developer_guide/restapi/introduction.md

 # Introduction

-*Bitprim Insight*
-> Multi-Cryptocurrency _Rest_ API.

-*Bitprim Insight* is a REST API written in _C#_ with .NET Core 2.x which exposes methods matching the insight API interface
+*Bitprim Insight* is a Rest API written in _C#_ with .NET Core 2.x which exposes methods matching the insight API interface.

 Bitprim Insight supports the following cryptocurrencies:
   * [Bitcoin Cash](https://www.bitcoincash.org/)